Business & Commercial Litigation

-Jeffrey Liotta is a shareholder in the Milwaukee office of Whyte Hirschboeck Dudek S.C. and serves as one of the firm's Corporate Compliance & White Collar Defense Team Leaders.
-Mr. Liotta provides counsel to business and individuals in fields such as manufacturing, distribution, transportation, hospitality, insurance, securities, banking, real estate, construction, professional service corporations and non-profit entities.
+Jeffrey Liotta is a shareholder in the Waukesha County office of Whyte Hirschboeck Dudek S.C.
+Mr. Liotta provides counsel to business and individuals in fields such as manufacturing, distribution, transportation, hospitality, banking, insurance, securities, construction, professional service corporations and non-profit entities.
 He has served as lead counsel in some of the largest aggravated civil fraud and business tort cases filed in federal or state court in Wisconsin, a number of which had parallel criminal or regulatory proceedings.

 - Marquette University, J.D., 1987

-- U.S. Bankruptcy Court for the Eastern District of Wisconsin
+- U.S. Bankruptcy Court, Eastern District of Wisconsin

-- U.S. Bankruptcy Court for the Western District of Wisconsin
+- U.S. Bankruptcy Court, Western District of Wisconsin

-- U.S. Bankruptcy Court for the Central District of Illinois
+- U.S. Bankruptcy Court, Central District of Illinois

 Awards & Distinctions

-- Fellow, Litigation Counsel of America, Trial Lawyer Honorary Society (inducted 2007)
+- Senior Fellow, Litigation Counsel of America, Trial Lawyer Honorary Society (inducted 2007)

-- Acted as lead civil counsel on business cases involving substantial exposures alleging breach of contract, fraud, misrepresentation, false advertising, breach of fiduciary duty, conflicts of interest, conspiracy, commercial bribery, theft, embezzlement, check kiting, check lapping, kickbacks, falsified invoicing schemes, fraudulent transfers, unlawful use of documents of title and other intentional business torts or claims.
+- Acts as lead trial counsel on business cases involving substantial exposures alleging fraud, misrepresentation, breach of fiduciary duty, conspiracy, breach of contract, Wisconsin Fair Dealership Law violations and other business torts or claims.

 - State Bar of Wisconsin